 “It was quiet for two weeks then back to almost normal.
 I used the furlough time to get on top of everything,” says another electrician out of Yorkshire.

 Behind these statistics are the livelihoods of real tradespeople.
 Some businesses are suffering, while others have experienced a lesser impact.
-But as the old saying goes, there is light at the end of the tunnel.
+But there is light at the end of the tunnel.

 Many of the trades businesses we surveyed have tried to find a silver lining, using the extra time when things have slowed down to work on improving their operations.
 At the top of the list is getting their admin under control, something many tradies have recognised is the best way to prepare for the unknown short and long-term impacts of COVID-19.